chhero/geoprocessing_python/README.md

 data_dir = r'replace_with_your_own_path'
 data_path_global = r"replace_with_your_own_path"
-# Set the path to your shapefile
+<--Set the path to your shapefile-->
 world = gpd.read_file(data_path_global)

 <---END--->